dbajuliano/Learning-Unity-Games/Text101/README.md

 ![flowchart](flowchart-draw.io.png)

-# :heart: Motivation

-Since I have finished the university I was thinking to become a developer, so finally, I have decided to start learning more about programming.

-# :warning: Prerequisites
+# :warning: Requirements

+Make sure you are able to download this entire project code available on GitHub.

-These requirements will get you a copy of the project up and running on your local machine for development and testing purposes.
+Run the project on your local machine for development and testing purposes.
 See Installation for notes on how to deploy the project on a live system.

 To be able to run this game you need to have installed Unity version 4.6.9 and it is highly recommended to use the same version to avoid conflicts.

-Make sure you are able to download this entire project code available on GitHub.

-Optional: You can also download GitHub Desktop to push Unity updates throw the repository.
+Optional: You can also download GitHub Desktop to push Unity updates through the repository.

 # :floppy_disk: Installation